 Claiming Tax Breaks for Household Expenses

-In order to claim your home-related tax deductions, you’ll need to itemize your deductions.
+To claim your home-related tax deductions, you’ll need to itemize your deductions.
 You can do that by completing the Schedule A tax form and figuring out how much you can deduct.
 Itemizing your deductions might not be worth it, however, if you can reduce more of your taxable income by taking the standard deduction.

 If you want to claim a tax credit, you’ll likely need to fill out a form and submit it when you file taxes.
-For example, in order to claim the Residential Energy Efficient Credit, you’ll need to complete IRS Form 5695 and attach it to your tax return.
+For example, to claim the Residential Energy Efficient Credit, you’ll need to complete IRS Form 5695 and attach it to your tax return.

 Know What You Can’t Deduct